-Pipeline transportation is the backbone of our energy infrastructure—but it’s also one of the riskiest workplaces in America.
-The nonfatal injury rate in this sector is 4.2 per 100 full-time workers, a staggering 30% higher than the all-industry average (Source: BLS Employment Situation News Release, June 2025).
+Pipeline transportation is the backbone of our energy infrastructure—but it’s also a high-risk work environment.
+The sector faces a substantial rate of nonfatal injuries, putting it among the more dangerous industries in the country.
 The stakes are high: severe incidents like excavation damage, equipment strikes, and heat illness don’t just send workers to the hospital—they can cost millions, trigger regulatory penalties, and even result in fatalities.

 What’s behind these numbers?
 The same handful of injuries keep cropping up, often for the same reasons: missed signals, rushed procedures, and gaps in real-time oversight.
 But in 2025, we’re no longer limited to just manual checks and after-the-fact reviews.
-Modern video intelligence platforms now give safety teams eyes everywhere—helping spot risks, enforce protocols, and intervene before anyone gets hurt.
+Modern video intelligence platforms now give safety teams better visibility—helping spot risks, support safety protocols, and intervene to reduce risk.

-In this guide, we’ll break down the top 5 injuries that can occur in pipeline transportation and, most importantly, how to prevent them.
+In this guide, we’ll break down the top 3 injuries that can occur in pipeline transportation and, most importantly, how to mitigate them.
 We’ll show how combining strong safety programs with the right technology—like video analytics—can turn your cameras into a frontline defense for your crews, your compliance record, and your bottom line.

-It’s not just about avoiding injury—it’s about avoiding major financial and reputational fallout.
+Avoiding injury is critical for mitigating major financial and reputational fallout.
 OSHA and PHMSA penalties for pipeline transportation safety violations are steep, with maximum fines reaching $85,000 and an average penalty of $9,229 per incident.
 The median penalty sits at $5,839.
-A proactive safety system—one that combines strong protocols with real-time monitoring—can stop most of these incidents before they escalate.
+A forward-looking safety system—one that combines strong protocols with real-time monitoring—can address many of these incidents before they escalate.

 Scenario: